collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 The process for working with branch is very similar for anyone, regardless of which collaborative development model you are using ("Shared Repository" or "Fork and Pull").
 Parts of this process can be reused, for instance, during code review.

 <!--
-Anyone who has write permission to a a repo the branch is in, or just the branch itself, can work on a branch

 Working with Feature Branches
-* Create and checkout to a feature branch (may need to specify which branch to branch off of)
+* Create and checkout to a feature branch)

-Best practice "Fork and Pull Model" workflow
-Typical "fork and pull" situation/process: a user forks a repo within GitHub.
-New repo will appear in user account, with username in repo URL.
 The user will make a change in the browser, or clone the repo locally, and make change and push back to user account (which is the origin).
 User will submit pull request via own account.

 Best Practice "Fork and Pull Model" Workflow
 * Fork an organizational/user account repo
 * Go to the fork, which will be in your user account, perhaps clone locally

-* Make change, add, commit, create message, push back to GitHub if needed, which will create a new branch in the forked repo
+Typical "fork and pull" situation/process: a user forks a repo within GitHub.
+New repo will appear in user account, with username in repo URL.

-Best practice "Shared Repository Model" workflow Typical situation/process: Clone the organizational repo you have write permission to.
-User clones the repo locally using the organizational repo URL (the organizational repo is the origin).
-User creates a feature branch, pushes new branch to organizational repo, and submits pull request from within organizational repo.
+Best practice "Shared Repository Model" workflow Typical situation/process: User clones the repo locally using the organizational repo URL (the organizational repo is the origin).

-Best Practice "Shared Repository Model" Workflow
-* Clone the organizational repo you have been given read/write access to
+* Make a new feature branch, branching off the branch your changed is intended to be merged into
-* Make change, add, commit, create message, push back to GitHub if needed, which will create a new branch in the organizational repo
+* Make change, add, commit, create message, push back to GitHub if needed, which will create a new branch in the forked repo/organizational repo

-* Make a new branch, branching off branch your changed is intended to be merged into
-* Submit pull request
-* When pull request is accepted, delete branch
+* Push new branch to forked repo/organizational repo, and submits pull request from within forked repo/organizational repo.

 # Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo)